reef-defi/reef-docs/content/docs/governance/validators.md

    public good infrastructure

 ## Become a validator
-Step 1: Setup the validator node (this guide)

-Step 2: ???

-Step 3: Profit.
+This guide only covers setting up the validator node, however there is a lot more to being a validator than running a node.

 ### Bonding
 The first step is bonding (staking) Reef tokens.
 This step is the same as [bonding](/docs/governance/nominators/#bonding) for Nominators.

 ### Start the validator node
 Here is the sample command for spinning up a `--validator` node on `testnet`.

 ```bash